IU-PR/Capstone_project/content/docs/2024/kuda_team/week4.md

 During the week, we encountered a challenge:

-- **Challenge:** Conducting comprehensive testing posed difficulties due to delays in frontend development.
-Waiting for frontend components hindered our ability to conduct thorough testing across the application.
+- **Challenge:** Conducting testing was difficult due to delays in frontend development.
+Waiting for frontend components hindered our ability to conduct through testing across the application.

 - **Solution:** To mitigate this challenge, we leveraged the Figma prototype for testing purposes.
 This allowed us to simulate user interactions and gather valuable feedback even before the frontend components were fully implemented.
 Additionally, we allocated significant resources to expedite frontend development, ensuring that critical components were completed promptly.
 This approach allowed us to speed up the development of the project.